Elan456/EGene/DOCS.md

 up into many small segments and draw the best network between each segment:

+Optional parameters
++ `print_progress`
+ Determines if the weights and loss of the best network are printed after each generation.

++ `print_population_losses`
-The optional parameter `show_pop` determines if the program prints the average loss and all losses of the population.
+  Determines if the loss of all networks in the population are listed.
 Useful for seeing how homogenous the population is.

 ```
 for _ in range(100):